We do our best to make our rental policies as clear as possible for our customers.

 Size exchanges are always free.
 Upgrades to higher levels will vary in price depending on what level you are moving to and where you are in your yearly contract.

 The majority of our rentals are on a yearly basis, so you will make a one-time payment for the full calendar year.
-Your bill will be due on the same date as you opened your contract one year later.
+Your bill will be due on the same date you opened your contract one year later.
 You should receive an invoice in the mail about one month prior to this date to remind you to come into the store or call us to renew your contract.
-If you have any questions about your bill, feel free to give us a call to have an Antonio Violins staff member check your contract.
+If you have any questions about your bill, feel free to give us a call to have an Antonio Violins staff member review your contract.

 If you are a yearly renter, we recommend keeping your instrument through the summer months.
 The majority of our rentals are on a 9 months of rent, 3 for free basis.
 While you can return it if you want to, this policy allows you to keep your instrument during the summer without guilt because they are considered your “free” months of rental!